TerrylBrown/sunnyside/README.md

 ![Design preview for the Sunnyside agency landing page coding challenge](./design/desktop-preview.jpg)

+# Coded with...
-# Coded using Html, Css, and a little Js
+Built this using Html, CSS, and just a little JS.